McLarenAppliedTechnologies/mat.ocs.streaming.samples/README.md

 output.SessionOutput.SendSession();
 ```

+### Write Telemetry Data
-You will need TelemetryData to write to the output.
+You will need **TelemetryData** to write to the output.
 In this example we [generate some random telemetryData](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/33d410b4555bf3fa7d783db18dc444e1728df6b5/src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L125) for the purpose of demonstration.
 ```cs
 var telemetryData = GenerateData(10, (DateTime)output.SessionOutput.SessionStart); // Generate some telemetry data
 ```

-[Bind the feed to DataOutput](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5b7fcb3e763a36f753f3f320ad2484867fcd66e0/src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L128-L129) by its name.
+[Bind the feed to **DataOutput**](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5b7fcb3e763a36f753f3f320ad2484867fcd66e0/src/MAT.OCS.Streaming.Samples/Samples/Basic/TData.cs#L128-L129) by its name.
 You can use the default feedname or use a custom one.
 ```cs
 const string feedName = ""; // As sample DataFormat uses default feed, we will leave this empty. var outputFeed = output.DataOutput.BindFeed(feedName); // bind your feed by its name to the Data Output